nghiango1/hello/c/arrayGetLength/README.md

 0xd1 == 0b11010001 -> 0b11010000 size -> 208 bytes -> 192 bytes without header
 ```

-It now possible for me to implement it.
+It now possible for me to re implement `mem2chunk` and diging `chunk_size`.

 ## Final take

 I covered PoC for Heap, though it still in a single chunk size alocation but it gonna do it for now (PoC isn't a full implementation anyway).
 About stack alocation, if we can [expanding or trackback call stack](https://www.gnu.org/software/libc/manual/html_node/Backtraces.html) then run the `sizeof()` there, I do think that a general **getting array length native support function** implement into glibc is possible.
 Until then, the answer for title question is a solid "It depend!", heap alocation "Yes!", stack alocation "Idk yet, have you try it?"

-You see, if someone said you can't do X, have some re-thought about that and use it to ecourage your self digging for the answer from the root instead of blindingly distribute them to others people.
+You see, if someone said you can't do X, have some re-thought and use it to ecourage your self digging for the answer from the root instead of blindingly building a blockage on your knowledge.
+I know as I have done it a lot.
+It is one of my proud of qualities and allow me to become better both as a developer and as a person.

-> Expecially the source come those internet site that soonner and later will be replace by AI.
-Not like any of those gonna give a better answer but sill.

 Source for relevance link that I get infomation from, kudo to the authors:
 - https://shuye.dev/blog/malloc_chunk/